-A snapshot from ALEC's use is shown in Fig. 4, where, in the process of filtering control, ALEC shows the user a document that he could not classify.
+A snapshot from ALEC's use is shown in Figure 5, where, in the process of filtering control, ALEC shows the user a document that he could not classify.
 The document received a total score of 0.20.
 From the list of fields, the user can see that an interest value of 0.70 was attributed to the document because its subject was music (apparently ALEC has decided that the user is interested in music) and a negative value of -0.30 because the artist that it deals with is Johann Sebastian Bach (which ALEC considers not one of the user's favourites).
-The user can direct ALEC to change his selection criteria through this dialog box.
+The user can direct ALEC to change his or her selection criteria through this dialog box.

-The evaluation of the experimental implementation is not yet complete and there are no trustworthy and adequate in volume performance results from its use.
+The evaluation of the experimental implementation is not yet complete and the performance results from its use are not yet adequate in volume.
 As far as this implementation is concerned, future research will aim at its improvement, on the one hand, and on its complete evaluation in a real environment, on the other.

-5. Future directions
+5. Future Directions

 The primary target of our future research is the evaluation of our model with the development of realistic implementations.
 Useful results for the future improvement of our model may also stem from research in the field of full-text retrieval.
 If the filtering agent is capable of searching the full text of the electronic documents, it is possible to specify conditions that are based in the presence and the relative position of words in the text.
 The technology of full-text retrieval applications is already widely used by various information-seeking agents in the World Wide Web, with very encouraging results.
-However, as far as our filtering model is concerned, we do not see fit to abolish the stage of header construction.
+However, in our filtering model the stage of header construction is crucial and should not be abolished, since it enables the filtering of non textual electronic documents.